 Savers must NOT withdraw funds from their VIDA account directly; DHCD will withdraw funds on behalf of the saver via the formal withdrawal process discussed below.
-A direct withdrawal of savings from a participants IDA will result in termination from the program.
+A direct withdrawal of savings from a participant's IDA will result in termination from the program.

-Savers never have direct access to the match money, which is kept in a central escrow account by DHCD until the saver is ready to purchase an asset.
+Savers never have direct access to the match money, which is kept in a central escrow account by DHCD until the saver is ready to purchase their home.